We are committed to supporting all our customers and end users

 Limitations and alternatives

-While we use our best efforts to ensure accessibility of our products and services, we recognize that there's always room for improvement.
+While we use our best efforts to ensure the accessibility of our products and services, we recognise that there's always room for improvement.
 Below is a description of known limitations together with possible solutions that we are actively exploring.
-Please reach out to us at hello@glean.co if you spot an issue that isn't listed below.
+Please reach out to us at support@glean.co if you spot an issue that isn't listed below.

 Current known limitations for Glean:

 1. Events.
 Page titles can be incomplete.
 If a user leaves the Event title blank, there could be multiple page titles of 'Untitled Event'.
-While this hasn't been reported by users as an issue, we're actively exploring ways to address this, such as giving each Event a unique name
+While this hasn't been reported by users as an issue, we're actively exploring ways to address this, such as giving each Event a unique name.

 2. Identical labels for buttons: On the Events page, all Events have a 'Move Event' button, however, we don't specify which Event will be moved when it's announced.
-The Event being moved can be inferred as it is the next tab after the Event title
+The Event being moved can be inferred as it is the next tab after the Event title.

-4. The introduction tour and transcription features are not keyboard accessible.
-Alternatives for the introduction tour are available.
+5. The guided tour and transcription features are not keyboard accessible: Alternatives for the introduction tour are available including an introduction video and onboarding articles.
 We are working to identify solutions to address these issues.

 Assessment approach